Emmanuel Joseph Sieyès: Impact on the Revolution

 Sieyès's pamphlet had a significant influence on the structural concerns that arose surrounding the convocation of the Estates general.
 Specifically, the Third Estate demanded that the number of deputies for their order be equal to that of the two privileged orders combined, and most controversially "that the States General Vote, Not by Orders, but by Heads".
 The pamphlet took these issues to the masses and their partial appeasement was met with revolutionary reaction.
 By addressing the issues of representation directly, Sieyès inspired resentment and agitation that united the third estate against the feudalistic traditions of the Ancien Régime.

 As a result, the Third Estate demanded the reorganization of the Estates General, but the two other orders proved unable or unwilling to provide a solution.
 Sieyès proposed that the members of the First and Second order join the Third Estate and become a united body to represent the nation as a whole.
-He not only suggested an invitation, however, but also stated that the Third Estate had the right to consider those who denied this invitation to be in default of their national responsibility.
-The Third Estate adopted this measure on 5 June 1789; by doing so, they assumed the authority to represent the nation.
+He stated that the Third Estate had the right to consider those who denied this invitation to be in default of their national responsibility.
+The Third Estate adopted this measure on 5 June 1789.
+By doing so, they assumed the authority to represent the nation.
 Sieyès convinced the Third Estate to adopt the term National Assembly and was elected by the Assembly to its constitutional committee in July 1789.

-Serving on the constitutional committee, Sieyès argued that the Assembly should not need to seek the King Louis XVI approval on constitutional matters.
+Serving on the constitutional committee, Sieyès argued that the Assembly should not need to seek the King's approval on constitutional matters.
 Sieyès advocated for equality of voting power, a unicameral legislative body, and the absence of a royal veto over the actions of the legislature.
 Taking the position that the National Assembly held absolute power as the only true representative of the nation, Sieyès rejected arguments that the King should be able to initiate new elections for the Assembly or have the power to veto legislation.

 Sieyès believed that representatives to the Assembly must be free both from influence from above by the King and from influence from below by the people.
 While voters had the right to put into or take out representatives from power, for the term they were elected, Sieyès held, representatives should be answerable to no one.
 In September 1789, Sieyès triumphed over the more moderate members of the Assembly led by Mounier when the Assembly voted for a unicameral legislature by a vote of 849 to 89 with 122 abstaining.